gabrysia694/MyPetSpotlight/README.md

 # Getting Started ⭐

-To get started with My Pet Spotlight, simply visit our website at https://mypetspotlight.netlify.app/.
+To get started with My Pet Spotlight, simply visit our <a href="https://mypetspotlight.netlify.app/">website<a/>.
 From there, you can browse through existing pet profiles or create your own.

 To create a pet profile, click the "Add your pet" button and contribute with your pet's information, including their name, breed, age, and a photo.